 (iii) A student representative, normally Officer Trustees of the Union of Students.

-(iv) The Academic Registrar or nominee will act as Secretary to the Panel.
+(iv) The Academic Registrar or nominee will act as Officer to the Panel.

 K7.2 The Academic Registrar or nominee will notify the student, at least 10 working days in advance, of the time, date and place of the panel hearing, and the names and titles of the panel members.
 This timescale can be reduced by mutual agreement.